CooperUF/starter-hugo-research-group/content/post/USCO_July2021/index.md

 ---
-title: Is Bad Behavior Ruining Your Business?
+title: Is Bad Behavior **Ruining Your Business**?
 How to Bring Civility Back to Work
 date: 2021-07-28
 image:
   focal_point: 'top'